api3dao/oev-orbit-bot-example/README.md

      (value and timestamp).

 2. **Simulate the Multicall Transaction:**
-   - Use the data feed update created earlier to initialize a datafeed our app controls, with a specified value (e.g., the current target data feed's value + 1%).
+   - Use the data feed update created earlier to initialize a datafeed our app controls, with a specified value (e.g. the current target data feed's value + 1%).
    - Set the target datafeed of the dApp's dAPI to the newly-initialized datafeed.
    - Read the necessary functions on the target dApp to determine OEV opportunities and the profitability of a